Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

 	- Build the ***function-app*** in Visual Studio.
 Right click on the project in Visual Studio, and click Publish to publish the     	*WebhookSubscriptionFunction* and
 	   *ProcessDeadLetterFunction* to the cloud as an Azure Function.
 	   For more details, please refer to the steps described [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio#publish-the-project-to-azure).
-	- Once this is published as an Azure function, navigate to the newly published *WebhookSubscriptionFunction* in Azure Portal.
+	- Once this is published as an Azure Function, navigate to the newly published *WebhookSubscriptionFunction* in Azure Portal.
 Click on "Get Function URL" button for the *WebhookSubscriptionFunction* and copy the function URL.
 	-  Navigate to the *ProcessDeadLetter* function in Azure Portal.
 	   Click on the "Add Event Grid subscription" option to create a new event subscription for this event grid trigger function.
 	   For the Create Event Subscription form, follow the below guidelines: